Symphony9/help-me-respond/README.md

 Localization became optional.

+**BREAKING CHANGES**:

-**BREAKING CHANGES**: Removed *code* key from the error response message object.
+Removed *code* key from the error response message object.
 If u were using this, please use the code in the Express HTTP Response object.

+Removed `http502`.

 ## Prerequisites for usage